Dr Devious: 1992: three-year-old season

 American Jenny Craig purchased Dr Devious for a reported $2.5 million as a gift for her husband Sidney.
 In April 1992, Dr Devious finished second to Alnasr Alwasheek under the French-based American jockey Cash Asmussen in the Craven Stakes.
 In May of that year, the colt was shipped to Churchill Downs in Louisville, Kentucky, to compete in America's most prestigious horse race, the Kentucky Derby.
 Racing on dirt, Dr Devious finished seventh to winner Lil E. Tee.
 After the race, Sidney Craig asked the advice of his American trainer, Ron McAnally, who advised him that Dr Devious was a turf specialist and that he should send the colt back to England.

 Dr Devious returned to England to run in the Epsom Derby on 3 June.
 Starting the 8/1 second favourite in a field of eighteen, he took the lead a furlong from the finish and held off the challenges of St Jovite and Silver Wisp to win by two lengths.

 Three and a half weeks after his Epsom win, Dr Devious met St Jovite again in the Irish Derby at the Curragh.
 Dr Devious was made odds-on favourite but was never able to make a serious challenge to St Jovite, who won by twelve lengths in record time.
 Dr Devious finished fourth in the International Stakes at York in August and then ran against St Jovite for a third time in the Irish Champion Stakes over ten furlongs.
-The two horses raced head-to-head down the straight with Dr Devious moving ahead near the post and winning by a short head.
+The two horses raced head-to-head down the straight, with Dr Devious moving ahead near the post and winning by a short head.

 Dr Devious ran three more times without recovering his best form.
 He finished sixth in the Prix de l'Arc de Triomphe, fourth in the Breeders' Cup Turf, and unplaced on his final start in the Japan Cup.

 Stud career

-Retired to stud in Japan 1993-96 at Coolmore Ireland in 1997-2001, he was eventually sent to Italy for stud duty at Allevamenti della Berardenga in 2002-16, Pensioned from stud duties in 2016 and was the leading sire in Italy on two occasions.
+Retired to stud in Japan in 1993-96 and Coolmore Ireland in 1997–2001, he was eventually sent to Italy for stud duty at Allevamenti della Berardenga in 2002-16.
+Pensioned from stud duties in 2016, he was the leading sire in Italy on two occasions.
 His most successful offspring has been the gelding Collier Hill, a multiple winner of major international stakes whose victories include the 2004 and 2006 Stockholm Cup International, the 2005 Gerling-Preis and Irish St. Leger Stakes, and the 2006 Canadian International Stakes and Hong Kong Vase.
 He was also the sire of the Prix de l'Opéra winner Kinnaird.
-Died in Sardinia on 7 March 2018.
+Dr Devious died in Sardinia on 7 March 2018.